Yousif-Dev/hAIckathon-2025/docs/flow.md

       - Locations where rubbish can be thrown away
       - AI: PDF export for flyers that can be passed around the area
         - Community cohesion point

+# TODO:

+- Have the model determine the TYPE, SIZE, location (rural vs city, destroying our beautiful natural woods vs our kids are playing in trash type shit)?
+FEED INTO IMPACT SUMMARY
+  - Household (furniture, matterses, general rubbish)
+  - Construction ( Bricks, itmber asbestos)
+  - Hazardous waste (Oils batteries chemicals)
+  - Garden waste
+- Flush out the API, do some checks to improve the quality of data it is getting
+  - Mainly from a datasci PoV, will mainly be yousif
+- 11 labs integration?
+- look into support with forms using AI (ie yousifs idea)
+- For the AI statement, feed it some data about the location to personalise it a bit (SEE THE FIRST POINT)
+  - Leveraging AI to seamlessly build a persuasive, ready to ship argument to eliminate barriers for improving community responsibillity